TheimerTR/Engine_Bones/README.md

 * P to enter in InsertParent mode.
 * C to enter in MoveIntoChildList mode.
 * LShift+P to quit a child from a parent.

+You can draw aabb and obb with the Preferences->General menu